 If the kitten does have an accident, don’t over-react and definitely don’t hit or rub the kitten’s nose in it.
 Clean up the mess and try again.
 Place him in the tray every time he wakes up and after he has had a meal.

-From an early age introduce the kitten to unfamiliar people, as during the life of the cat, there will be situations where the cat encounters a stranger, be it a veterinary nurse, pet groomer, boarding cattery owner or friends and family who pay you a visit.
+Introduce the kitten to unfamiliar people.
+During the life of the cat, there will be situations where the cat encounters a stranger, such as a veterinary nurse, pet groomer, boarding cattery owner or friends and family.